No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

-Now, the British turned northward to Baltimore.
-Only Fort McHenry, guarding the city’s harbor, stood in the way of British victory.
-British Admiral Alexander Cochrane and General Ross had a simple plan—pound Fort McHenry from ships anchored in the bay, and send in troops by land to surround and take the fort.
+The British then turned northward to Baltimore.
+Only Fort McHenry, guarding the city’s harbor, stood in the way of the British victory.
+British Admiral Alexander Cochrane and Major-General Robert Ross had a simple plan: pound Fort McHenry from ships anchored in the bay, and send in troops by land to surround and take the fort.
 Then the British could clear out the defenders.

 Defending Fort McHenry

 Baltimoreans were determined to defend themselves.
 Fifteen thousand militiamen protected the land route into the city.
-They sank junked boats to form a barrier across the inner harbor—the British would have to take the fort.
+They sank junked boats to form a barrier across the inner harbor, forcing the British to take the fort.
 At Fort McHenry, American commander Major George Armistead had 57 artillery pieces and 1,000 troops to face three British frigates, five bomb vessels, and one rocket-launching ship anchored two miles away, just beyond the range of his guns.
-The frigates were about 140 feet long, much larger and much more formidable than any ships the Americans could muster.
+The frigates were about 140 feet long, much larger, and much more formidable than any ships the Americans could muster.
 Americans would face a tough bombardment.

 The British salvo began on September 13, 1814.
 Spherical bombs burst deadly shrapnel over Fort McHenry; whooshing Congreve rockets rained fire.
 The rockets, in particular, could be launched from far out in the harbor, up to two and a half miles away.